 (b) the patient were of full legal capacity.

-[Section 110ZD inserted by No. 25 of 2008 s.
+[Section 110ZD inserted: No. 25 of 2008 s.
 11.]

 110ZE.
 Priority of treatment decision of person responsible

 The priority to be given to a treatment decision of a person responsible for a patient under section 110ZD is determined in accordance with section 110ZJ.